Styling fine hair made easy…

-If you’re feeling disheartened about having fine hair, don’t – it never stopped Kate Moss before, simply because she knows that styling fine hair with the likes of a good fringe changes your look entirely!
+If you’re feeling disheartened about having fine hair, don’t – it never stopped Elizabeth Olsen before, simply because she knows that styling fine hair with the likes of a good fringe changes your look entirely.

 Just be sure to ask your stylist to cut in a choppy fringe from the crown of your head, as this will ensure it doesn’t sit flat against your forehead.

 The trick to styling fine hair?
 Always thinking about which side your look falls on!
 Generally, side-swept hairstyles and side bangs work best on your hair type, as they create the appearance of more hair.
 And, Cara Delevingne‘s smooth pixie is a serious case in point.

 A curling wand should be every fine-haired girl’s BFF, because it can be used to create the impression of fullness – after all, you have to fake it ’til you make it, right?